tomkerkhove/promitor/CONTRIBUTING.md

 ## Documentation

-The documentation for Promitor is stored in `/docs`.
-When adding new functionality to Promitor or modifying existing functionality, please add associated documentation.
+The documentation for Promitor is managed in [promitor/docs](https://github.com/promitor/docs).
-Information about how to build and run the documentation locally can be found in the [README](docs/README.md) for the documentation.

 Every PR will automatically build and deploy a preview version of the documentation for you.